kevinfarrugia/react-recipes/recipes/property-pattern.md

 A common scenario is to have lists of items with actions associated to each item.
 A typical example is the (in)famous _To Do List_, where you have a checkbox next to each item to mark it as _done_.

-When you need to change the state in the parent component in response to an action triggered by one of its children, you'll quickly find yourself in a bind (tee-hee) — technically, you'll need to pass a separate callback function to each item so that you can later tell which item is the source of the action.

-The React documentation page on handling events [suggests](https://reactjs.org/docs/handling-events.html#passing-arguments-to-event-handlers) `bind`-ing the callback function to each item separately.
+When the parent component's state needs to be updated in response to an action triggered by one of its children, we'll quickly find ourselves in a bind (\*cough\*) — technically, we'll need to pass a separate callback function to each item so that we can later tell which item the action originated from.
+The React docs on handling events [themselves suggest](https://reactjs.org/docs/handling-events.html#passing-arguments-to-event-handlers) `bind`-ing the callback function to each item separately:

-A bit like Oprah going [_you get a callback! you get a callback!_](https://www.youtube.com/watch?v=hcJAWKdawuM):

 ```jsx
 class ToDoList extends React.Component {